kepestamas/Critical-GA/README.md

 **Node Removal Fraction:**
 - Conservative: 0.01-0.05 (1-5% of nodes)
 - Aggressive: 0.1-0.2 (10-20% of nodes)
+- Determines exact number of nodes to remove

+**Weight Budget:**
+- Conservative: 0.05-0.15 (5-15% of total weight)
+- Aggressive: 0.2-0.4 (20-40% of total weight)
+- Constrains which node combinations are valid
+- For unweighted graphs, set similar to or higher than node_fraction

 **Edge Removal Fraction:**
 - Conservative: 0.01-0.03 (1-3% of edges)